When I moved to glassland I learned many astonishing things about glass, life on a corporate cubicle farm and being at one with Nature.

 Wilderness, however, likes to experience me.
 When I rented a house in glassland, it made itself right at home.
 I made the mistake of feeding the feral cats in the neighborhood…which brought the raccoons.

-About a month after we’d moved in, my cat Rajah started “come inside and fight like a cat” war cries in the wee hours, so I knew there was something outside.
-Things came to a head around 4AM one morning, when I had an early flight to catch one morning.
-I was in the shower and heard Rajah shrieking.
+A month after move-in, my cat Rajah started “come inside and fight like a cat” war cries in the wee hours, so I knew there was something outside.
+Things came to a head around 4AM one morning, when I was showering to catch an early morning flight.
+Rajah started shrieking at the top of his lungs.

 I tapped on the glass door: “Shooo, fella!
 Shooo!”